 Hog Deer (Axis porcinus) are a popular and highly valued game species in Victoria, with licensed hunters permitted to harvest one male (stag) and one female (hind) during an annual hunting season.
 The annual season occurs during the month of April, which is timed to minimise impact on breeding productivity.
 Victoria is one of the few places where wild populations of Hog Deer can be hunted free-range on public land.

-If you are planning to hunt Hog Deer during the season you must now order your Hog Deer tags online and they will be mailed out to you.
+If you are planning to hunt Hog Deer during the season you must now register for an online MyGL account and have a valid Victorian Game Licence endorsed for deer to be able to order your Hog Deer tags.

 If you have been successfully drawn out of the annual Hog Deer ballot (online entries between August and November each year), specific information can be found on this page for hunting Snake Island, Blond Bay and Boole Poole.